derekworth/Text-Envelopes/README.md

 NOTE: You may need to adjust firewall rules within your network to allow Envelopes network traffic.

-### Remote Access (via text/email)
-You may add transactions and make queries remotely after setting up a dedicated Gmail account.
-See https://accounts.google.com/SignUp?hl=en to set one up now.
-Once established, log into this account from the Admin tab of the Envelopes Console.
-While the Gmail Server is running, every message sent to the Gmail account will be pulled by this application and interpreted as a command.
-When sending a message (text or email) from a sources for the first time, you must send your username followed by your password to authenticate that source.
-After that, every message is interpreted as follows.

 USAGES:
 (optional), [1 or more], \<replace\>